How we turned tweets into donations with WWF’s world first emoji-based fundraising campaign

 By building a fully scalable system architecture, we helped WWF launch their #EndangeredEmoji campaign, accommodating huge spikes in engagement when their brand ambassadors retweeted and encouraged their millions of followers to follow suit.

 When the clever people at Wieden + Kennedy discovered that 17 of Twitter’s animal emojis represented endangered animals, the planning for what would become the world’s first emoji-based fundraising campaign got underway.

-Hundreds of millions of emoji have been used on the Twitter platform since they were integrated in 2014, so the engagement side of the campaign had potential.
-The question was, ‘how do we turn that engagement into real funds for this deserving cause?’
+Hundreds of millions of emojis have been used on the Twitter platform since they were integrated in 2014, the question was, ‘how do we turn that engagement into real funds for this deserving cause?’
 Cohaesus, W+K and Twitter put our collective heads together to find a solution.